mjc5776/NewsSummary/README.md

 # NewsSummary

 This project is a news web scrapper leveraging cheerio to scrape data from Denverpost.com.
 Once scraped this data is saved into a Mongo database.
+Articles are able to be flaged as saved.

 <strong>Libraries, Packages Used</strong> <br/>
 nodeJS<br/>